simongong924/Luckytronics/README.md

 Place for the ticketing system app

-1)Clone Frontendv1 and backendv1 onto your desktop
+1) Clone Frontendv1 and backendv1 onto your desktop

 2) BACKEND